What is fire safety and why is it important?

 The fire risk assessment

-The responsible person or persons must carry out a fire risk assessment.
+Public guidance explains that workplaces typically have a fire-risk assessment in place and that many organisations review this periodically.
 This assessment should also be reviewed on a regular basis.
 The objective of the assessment is to identify what needs to be done in order to prevent fire in the premises and to keep employees safe.
-The risk assessment is essential and there must be a written record of it.
-Below are some key steps that are part of the assessment:

 The fire safety and evacuation plan